brandon3123/christmas-countdown/README.md

 # Countdown to Christmas!

-This is just a fun little program I wanted to make since Christmas is only a few months away.
-I love Christmas time!
+I love Christmas time, and in the spirit of the holidays I wanted to create a simple countdown to that special day!

 Enjoy!